gogap/nats-app/README_EN.md

 3. Click "Subscribe" button
 4. Go back to publish page and send messages - you'll see them in the subscribe page

+### 5. Try Request-Reply

+1. Go back to "Publish" tab
+2. Switch mode to "Request-Reply"
+3. Enter subject: `test.hello`
+4. Set timeout to: `5s`
+5. Enter message: `Who are you?`
+6. Click "Send" button
+7. Check the response results in the right output area (if there's a service responding)

 ## 📖 User Guide

 ### Connection Configuration